CopernicaMarketingSoftware/Documentation/Yothalot/cpp-program.md

 By passing `argc`, and `argv` to the constructor of `Yothalot::Program`, all command line arguments are passed to `Yothalot::Program`.
 This enables the Yothalot framework to call your program with the appropriate command line arguments to get the behavior of the program Yothalot wants.
-It also allows you to call your program with the appropriate command line arguments to start a job [manually](copernica-docs:Yothalot/cpp-manual "Manual").
 Passing a pointer to your algorithm is of course necessary to `Yothalot::Program` is aware of your algorithm.